FloDuFnaF/FloDuFnaF/README.md

 ## ⌨️ - ***Programmation***

--> Need to acknowledge enough things about coding to then study Cybersecurity.
+-> Need to know enough things about coding to then study Cybersecurity.

 ## 🗃️ - ***Contact***